0-5788719150923125/praxis/README.md

 - [LayerShuffle](https://arxiv.org/abs/2407.04513) proved that transformers can maintain coherence, even when every layer is shuffled at every forward pass. ~~We take this a step further, and implement a controller that predicts an optimized layer order.~~ The ability to work with out-of-order layers is crucial in a decentralized architecture, where some peers may fail, others may disappear, some may be overloaded, or undertrained, or are otherwise penalized for some reason or another...
 - [Attention with Linear Biases (ALiBi)](https://arxiv.org/abs/2108.12409) for length extrapolation, because it's easy and it requires no trainable parameters.
 - [Differential Attention](https://arxiv.org/abs/2410.05258) is used to improve hallucination performance, reduce parameter counts required for attention, and filter-out noise in attention maps.
+- Parameter-Efficient Expert Retrieval (PEER) from the [Mixture of a Million Experts](https://arxiv.org/abs/2407.04153) paper.
+In this design, dense feedforward layers are replaced with single-neuron Multi-Layer Perceptrons.

 ## join us